zephs1969/cac/README.md

 Make sure that the following programs are installed:
  [alacritty][Ate], [find][find], [git][git], [rsync][rsync] and [sed][sed]

- Path to the alacritty config file is:
+ Path to the Alacritty config file is:

     $HOME/.config/alacritty/alacritty.toml

 ## How it works